-Kim Kardashian Poses Topless In Bed
+Kim Kardashian Poses Topless In Bed On Social Media

-Kim Kardashian posed topless in bed for her Snapchat fans.
+Kim Kardashian posed topless in bed for her fans on Snapchat.
 The reality star was in bed when she shared the naked snap.
-Kim Kardashian had attended the Family Equality Council’s Impact Awards event earlier avoiding the red carpet and sharing her stunning white Rick Owens dress on her social media instead.
+Kim Kardashian had attended the Family Equality Council’s Impact Awards event, avoiding the red carpet and sharing her stunning white Rick Owens dress on her social media instead.
 The star matched giant hoop earring and a lip ring with her strapless gown.

-She presented one of the evening’s top prizes and headed home soon after and went onto her social media to inform her fans that it was time for bed.
+She presented one of the evening’s top prizes and headed home soon after and went to her social media to inform her fans that it was time for bed.

-The awards show is a celebration of LGBTQ families and honors as well as highlight accomplishments of the Family Equality Council.
+The awards show is a celebration of LGBTQ families, honoring and highlighting accomplishments of the Family Equality Council.

 So honored to give the family impact award tonight to the man who believed in me from day 1, Jon Murray of Bunim Murray prods #ImpactAwards pic.twitter.com/35Hw3ohrJm